jrhea815/My-Projects/README.md

 ## Overview

 This GitHub homepage serves as a repository for various projects and files managed by Jayson Rhea.
-Below, you'll find a list of projects uploaded to this repository during Jayson's time at Southern Adventist University
+Below, you'll find a list of projects uploaded to this repository during Jayson's time as a student.

 ## Projects